Vote for the Winner of Last Month's CNC Project Challenge!

 đPrizes for the Winners:

-đĽ2nd Place: $30 IDC Woodcraft Gift Card
+đĽ2nd Place Prize: $30 IDC Woodcraft Gift Card

-đĽ3rd Place: LYCNC T-Shirt
+đĽ3rd Place Prize: LYCNC T-Shirt

 Participants were tasked with creating projects that reflect this theme using their CNC machines.
 Now, it's time for you to decide which projects stand out the most!